Ditch Those CD's! A Guide To Using USB Flash Drives

 Your BIOS

 You must be able to boot from a USB Flash Drive.
-The options for that are in your BIOS or in some cases by hitting a key at boot.
+The options for that

 You'll have to consult your computer manual or do a search for your particular computer on exactly how.